Church of St Stephen, Ystrad: History

+The church opened in May 1896.
+Ystrad Library had been built the previous year (1895, costing £3,000).

 Ecclesiastical developments

-Administrative changes significantly affected the church in the early 20th century.
 The Welsh Church Act 1914 disestablished the Church in Wales from the Church of England, making St Stephen's part of the newly independent Church in Wales under the Diocese of Llandaff.

-In 1897, the administrative area was renamed from Ystradyfodwg to Rhondda, reflecting the valley's growing industrial identity and Welsh heritage connections.
+In 1897, the civil parish was renamed from Ystradyfodwg to Rhondda, effective 1 July of that year.